zackcaz/cryptocolosseum-docs/docs/firstbet.md

 The game holds surprising complexity and there are many aspects to learn, but bet a few times and then explore the item market (on bonding curves), bidding on a gladiator contract (income generating NFTs) and even explore getting your own share of the factions and their winnings.

 Most of all have fun!
-Its whimsical violence.
-Its degengerate gambling and we just gave you free money.
+It's whimsical violence.
+It's degengerate gambling and The Arena just gave you free money.
 Party time!